trueos/trueos-docs/trueos-handbook/introducing.rst

 * The `SysAdm™ Client <https://sysadm.us/handbook/client/>`_
   and `Server <https://sysadm.us/handbook/server/>`_ has replaced Control Panel.
-Most of the utilities from the Control Panel have been rewritten to use the |sysadm| middleware.
+Most of the utilities from the Control Panel are rewritten to use the |sysadm| middleware.
 Under the hood, |sysadm|
   provides REST and WebSocket APIs for securely managing local and remote FreeBSD and |trueos| systems.